Dynamic enhancement of conductance in fractional quantum Hall constriction

 The above conductances can also be obtained via a wave packet dynamics approach \cite{I_Safi_1995,Sassetti,Soori,Amit_agarwal_2014_Y_junction,HASHISAKA201832,Kamata2014} in the time domain (see supplemental material).
-Interestingly, we note that in response to an injected wave packet, a distinct nature of fractionalized negative pulses in the transmitted edge channel appears, which is specific to the presence of interlayer interaction.
-The results presented in this letter are significant in light of recent experiments where a QPC geometry and an extended long junction geometry on a two-dimensional electronic systems~\cite{Biswajit_Karmakar_2020_1_1/3_junction,Ronen2018,Hashisaka_2021_Andreev_reflection,Andrea_Young_transformer} are realized.
-Here, we present a study of SCFP$\left[\nu_1,\nu_2\right]$ in presence of finite range interaction in the AC regime and show that an appropriate set-up design could open up a new avenue in terms of potential applications in quantum-inspired technologies such as step-up transformers with amplification beyond the experimentally observed DC limit and give rise to resonances and anti-resonances in transmitted current at magic frequencies, which we can make use of as frequency filters.
+Interestingly, we note that in response to an injected wave packet, a distinct nature of fractionalized negative pulses in the transmitted edge channel appears, which does not appear for intraedge point-like interactions.

+\underline{\textit{Conclusion:}} We present a study of SCFP$\left[\nu_1,\nu_2\right]$ in presence of finite range interaction in the AC regime and show that an appropriate set-up design could open up a new avenue in terms of potential applications in quantum-inspired technologies such as step-up transformers with amplification beyond the experimentally observed DC limit and give rise to resonances and anti-resonances at magic frequencies, which we can make use of as frequency filters.
 As $\eta$ increases, the finite range screened Coulomb interaction approaches the point-like interaction limit, and additional resonance peaks emerge within the same frequency window (see section VI of supplemental material).
-Furthermore, for different ratios of $v_1$ and $v_2$, the periodic nature of the conductance as a function of frequency in the complex plane is studied in fig.~\ref{fig:Im_Re}, which has been discussed experimentally in Ref.[~\cite{Feve}].
-We also note that a realistic model of QPC-induced interaction region of length of few $\mathrm{\mu}$m~\cite{Feve,Moty,Bauerle_2018,Kataoka,Freulon2015} with the parameter space of interaction strength that we are working with, the estimated range for resonance frequency can be of the order of 1-15 GHz for typical propagation velocity of $10^4\sim 10^5$ m/s~\cite{Bauerle_2018,Freulon2015,Kataoka,sim} for the plasmon which is well within experimental reach~\cite{high_frequency1,high_frequency2,highfrequency3,Feve}.
+Furthermore, for different ratios of $v_1$ and $v_2$, the periodicity of the conductance as a function of frequency in the complex plane is studied in fig.~\ref{fig:Im_Re}, which has been discussed experimentally in Ref.[\onlinecite{Feve}].
+We also note that a realistic model of QPC-induced interaction region of length of few $\mathrm{\mu}$m~\cite{Feve,Moty,Bauerle_2018,Kataoka,Freulon2015} with the parameter space of interaction strength that we are working with, the estimated range for resonance frequency can be of the order of 1-15 GHz for typical propagation velocity of $10^4\sim 10^5$ m/s~\cite{Bauerle_2018,Freulon2015,Kataoka,sim,Safi_magnetoplasmon} for the plasmon, which is well within experimental reach~\cite{high_frequency1,high_frequency2,highfrequency3,Feve}.
 Hence, the results presented in this letter are significant in light of recent experiments.